Nikhil-Mudgal/PEPE-Semantics/README.md

 ## Getting Started

-To make it easy to get started, a list of recommended next steps
+To make it easy to get started, a list of recommended next steps.

 ### Setup